 10 Tips for Moving in the Winter

 Winter is here!
-Moving is a difficult task no matter what time of the year, but it is especially intimidating in the winter.
+Moving is complicated no matter what time of the year, but it is especially intimidating in the winter.
 Freezing temperatures, slick ice, and snowy roads all make a complex process even more difficult than it already is.
-It can be hard to avoid all of winter’s factors during a move.
+It can be hard to avoid all winter factors during a move.
 But some can be made easier with preparation and organization.
 Here are ten winter moving tips to help your move go smoothly and as stress-free as possible.

 Planning is critical, especially when snow or ice is in the weather forecast.
 Contact the utility providers at your new home to set up your heat and electricity before your move-in (preferably a few days before you move into your new home).

 If you are driving a long distance, make an appointment to service your car.
 Check your car’s tires for proper inflation.
 Make sure to load extra winter supplies in your vehicle.
 The winter supplies could include warm blankets, gloves, windshield scrapers, shovels, and rock salt or cat litter.
 Don’t forget to pack snacks, water bottles, and cell phone chargers.

 Check the weather forecast.